Great Tips on Writing a Senior Thesis

 What Are the Key Purposes of the Abstract?

-To help the readers get the idea what the paper is about and what the nature of the research is;
+- To help the readers get the idea of what the paper is about and what the nature of the research is;

-Allow editors highlight the major points to focus on in retrieval and indexing.
+- Allow editors to highlight the major points to focus on in retrieval and indexing.

 In this section, you succinctly state the objectives of the thesis and their significance for the research.
 If some pertinent literature needs to be reviewed, remember to cite it according to the rules.
 The introductory section is actually more detailed than it is allowed for a regular journal article.